openleanchain/RAG101/README.md

 - **Knowledge Base Builder** — *Turn internal policies and procedures into a searchable, vectorized knowledge base that AI can understand and reuse.*
 - **Relevant Info Retriever** — *Use embedding search to pull back the most relevant policy sections for any incident or query.*
-- **Grounded Prompt Designer** — *Build augmented (grounded) prompts that feed the right policy snippets into the LLM so answers follow enterprise rules.*
+- **Augmented Prompt Designer** — *Build augmented (grounded) prompts that feed the right policy snippets into the LLM so answers follow enterprise rules.*
 - **Integration & Improvement Hero** — *Generate structured outputs that plug into existing systems (the GenAI 101 app, ticketing tools, dashboards) and log everything for audit and continuous improvement.*

 ---